-On September 17, 2007, the Company's Board of Directors and stockholders adopted the 2007 Incentive Stock and Awards Plan (as amended on November 5, 2008, January 25, 2012, and July 18, 2012, the "Plan"), which, as of June 30, 2012, provided for the issuance of a maximum of an aggregate of 3,750,000 shares of the Company's common stock.
+On September 17, 2007, the Company's Board of Directors and stockholders adopted the Plan, which, as of September 30, 2012, provided for the issuance of a maximum of an aggregate of 12,000,000 shares of the Company's common stock.
 The purpose of the Plan is to provide an incentive to attract and retain directors, officers, consultants, advisors and employees whose services are considered valuable, to encourage a sense of proprietorship and to stimulate an active interest of such persons in the Company's development and financial success.
 Under the Plan, the Company is authorized to issue incentive stock options intended to qualify under Section 422 of the Internal Revenue Code, non-qualified stock options and restricted stock.
 The Plan will be administered by the Company's Board of Directors until such time as such authority has been delegated to a committee of the Board of Directors.
 On January 25, 2012, our stockholders approved an amendment to the Plan to increase the number of shares available for issuance under the Plan from 375,000 to 3,750,000 and to modify the definition of "fair market value" under the Plan, among other things.
 The approval became effective on February 26, 2012.
-Effective on July 18, 2012, our board of directors and stockholders holding a majority of our outstanding voting power approved a further amendment to the Plan to increase the number of shares available for issuance under the Plan from 3,750,000 to 12,000,000 and to increase the per person limit on the maximum number of shares of the Company's common stock that may be granted to an individual under the Plan in a calendar year.
-Stockholder approval of the amendment will become effective when the Company has complied with certain notice requirements under the Securities Exchange Act of 1934 (the "Exchange Act").
+Effective as of July 18, 2012, our board of directors and stockholders holding a majority of the Company's outstanding voting power approved a further amendment to the Plan to increase the number of shares of the company's outstanding voting power approved a further amendment to the Plan to increase the number of shares of the company's outstanding voting power approved a further amendment to the Plan to increase the number of shares of the Company's outstanding voting power approved a further amendment to the Plan to increase the number of shares of the Company's common stock that may be granted to an individual under the Plan in a calendar year.

-A summary of the Plan activity for the six months ended June 30, 2012 is as follows:
+A summary of the Plan activity for the nine months ended September 30, 2012 is as follows:

-Number of shares eighted Avg. cercise Price Weighted Avg.
-Remaining Contractual Life Aggregate trinsic Value Outstanding - January 1, 2012 150,152 \$ 9.68 Granted 4,975,000 0.73 Exercised - Cancelled/Forfeited (625,000) 0.64 Outstanding - June 30, 2012 4,500,152 \$ 1.03 5.26 \$ 75,000 Exercisable - June 30, 2012 1,053,402 \$ 1.97 5.78 \$ 15,885 Vested and expected to vest - June 30, 2012 4,155,477 \$ 1.06 5.27 \$ 70,625
+ed Avg.
+Weighted Avg.
+Remaining Aggregate Number of shares Exerci se Price Contractual Life In trinsic Value Options outstanding - December 31, 2011 150,152 \$ 9.68 Options granted 5,060,616 0.73 Options exercised - Options cancelled (718,750) 0.67 Options outstanding - September 30, 2012 4,492,018 \$ 1.04 5.01 \$ 5,072,416 Options exercisable - September 30, 2012 1,847,652 \$ 1.45 5.59 \$ 2,038,108 Options vested and expected to vest - September 30, 2012 4,227,582 \$ 1.06 5.04 \$ 4,768,985

-The aggregate intrinsic value in the table above represents the total pre-tax amount of the proceeds, net of exercise price, which would have been received by option holders if all option holders had exercised and immediately sold all options with an exercise price lower than the market price on June 29, 2012, based on the closing price of the Company's common stock of \$0.60 on that date.
+The aggregate intrinsic value in the table above represents the total pre-tax amount of the proceeds, net of exercise price, which would have been received by option holders if all option holders had exercised and immediately sold all options with an exercise price lower than the market price on September 28, 2012, based on the closing price of the Company's common stock of \$1.90 on that date.

-On January 25, 2012, the Board approved the grant to Dr. Balbir Brar, the Company's President, of an option to purchase 1,125,000 shares of common stock under the Plan pursuant to the Company's form of Incentive Stock Option Agreement, which option was granted on January 25, 2012.
+On January 25, 2012, the Board approved the grant to Dr. Balbir Brar, the Company's President, of an option to purchase 1,125,000 shares of common stock under the Plan.
 The exercise price of the option is \$0.736 and the option vests as follows: 1/36th of the unvested shares will vest on each of the 36 monthly periods following the date of the grant provided Dr. Brar continues to be employed by the Company as of the applicable vesting date.